 17250 S. Weber Road, Lockport

 Siegel’s is another one of those pumpkin patches in Chicago metro that you won’t want to miss.
 This farm has been around for over 100 years and has acres of Halloween fun waiting to be enjoyed.

 Their 10-acre corn maze draws families from all over the area, brave enough to wander in and then find their way out.
 This year’s corn maze theme is “Jurassic Farm”.
-It is open on weekends from 10am-6pm .
+It is open September 24th through Halloween.

 Be sure to purchase your tickets online .
 The great thing about this farm is that admission grants you access to unlimited use of the attractions, so visiting the farm can easily become an all-day adventure!

 There are 35 attractions on this farm.
 Highlights include the Mountain Slide, Nanny Goat’s Road House (filled with adorable goats), lots of games, a train, tractor rides, playgrounds, the corn maze, and so much more!